Call for Abstracts – 2020 Conference

 General Abstract Submission Guidelines

 These instructions relate to all categories of abstracts for submission.

-- In cases where abstracts have multiple authors, please provide the name and contact information for the author who intends to present the research at the conference, if invited.
+- In cases where abstracts have multiple authors, please provide the name and contact information for the author/s who intend to present the research at the conference, if invited.

-- Please keep a copy of your abstract as a Word (or other) document to safeguard against loss of work in the case of any technical problems with the online submissions.
+- Please keep a copy of your abstract as a Word (or other) document to safeguard against loss of work in the case of any technical problems with the online submission process.

-- If your abstract is accepted for presentation at the conference, you will be required to register for the event in order to present your work.
+- If your abstract is accepted for presentation, you will be required to register and pay for the event in order to present your work.